bemson/genData/README.md

 // [100]
 ```

-Finally, while spawning does allow you to curry values to the iteration flag "args", this practice is not recommended.
+Note: While spawning does allow you to curry values to the iteration flag "args", this practice is not recommended.

 ## Installation